patrickcze/bidnearme/README.md

 # BidNearMe
 BidNearMe is an iOS application that explores a missing part of the market - local buy & sells.
 But, with bidding.

-This app aims to target the vast number of Facebook buy & sell groups that are inundated with people bidding on items by posting their bids as comments.
+It targets the vast number of Facebook buy & sell groups that are inundated with people bidding on items by posting their bids as comments.

 It uses Firebase for the backend to enable the application's real-time features like bidding, posting, and chat.